syncfusion-content/wpf-docs/wpf/Docking/How-to/Hide-the-TDI-header-on-a-child.md

 ---
 layout: post
 title: Hide the TDI header on a child | DockingManager | wpf | Syncfusion
-description: hide the tdi header on a child
+description: Hide the tdi header on a child in Syncfusion Essential Studio WPF DockingManager control, its elements and more.
 platform: wpf
 control: DockingManager
 documentation: ug
 ---

 # Hide the TDI header on a child